 Money is little understood in America today.
-The Constitution defines money very precisely, but that definition has been ignored and undermined.
+The Constitution defines money very precisely as a certain weight of gold or silver, but that definition has been ignored and undermined.
 Historically, money has been, sea shells, salt and other things.
 Salt ultimately rots (loses its savor), and sea shells get broken.
 Both of which are abundantly available and easy to obtain.
 Therefore, money, one must obviously conclude, must be more than just a medium of exchange.
 It has to have a “shelf life” so to speak.
 It can’t break or rot, or to put it another way, it must be a store of value.
 It must also be easily divisible, how are you going to pay someone with a half of a sea shell?

-The Constitution defines gold and silver in certain weights and qualities of purity as “money”.
+The Constitution defines gold and silver in certain weights (grains) and qualities of purity as “money”.
 The problem with gold and silver is twofold.
 One, it doesn’t pay a dividend, although if loaned it could pay interest, and two, it is heavy and cumbersome.
 What’s easier to do; carry 16 silver dollars weighing a pound in your pocket, or carry 3 $100 bills?
-That’s a rhetorical question, and brings us to the justification for having paper currency.
-But, there are problems with paper currency.
+That’s a rhetorical question, and brings us to the justification for having paper money.
+But, there are problems with paper money when it becomes a substitute for gold and silver, and then the gold and silver is removed from any relationship, and then it becomes a currency.
 What is the difference between a $1 bill, a $10 bill and a $100 bill?
 You can tell by looking – the zeros, or put another way, a slight variation in the configuration of the ink on the paper.

-When America’s first paper currency appeared, was during the War for Independence and was called a Continental.
+When America’s first paper currency appeared, was during the War for Independence and was called a Continental with no gold or silver backing – a fiat currency.
 To finance the war, the Continental was printed, but with no commodity backing.
 It fizzled and led to a common expression of the day; “Not worth a Continental”.
 During the Civil War, the bankers wanted Lincoln to indebt the U.S. to finance the war, but Lincoln chose to print dollars much like during the War for Independence.
-Again, the currency lost faith, and people went back to gold and silver, and Lincoln took a bullet in the head.
+Again, the currency lost credibility, and people went back to gold and silver, and Lincoln took a bullet in the head.
 President John F. Kennedy had hundreds of millions of dollars printed up as U.S. Treasury notes backed by silver – another bullet in the head.

 Gold and silver are hard to come by, limited in supply, a medium of exchange, easily divisible and very importantly, they are a store of value as they don’t rot, evaporate – they are always the base metal that they are and as is noted in the Periodic Table of Elements Au for gold, and Ag for silver.
 They cannot be reduced to anything more base or simple.
 It’s like a common denominator in math